-The Petition is given to the Clerk of the District Court where the original child support order was issued.
+You will file the Petition with the Clerk of District Court where the original custody and child support order was issued.
 Ask the Clerk for your case number.
 Delivering the Petition to the clerk's office is called filing a case.
 A filing fee is required.
 Ask the Clerk what the amount of the filing fee is and what forms of payment are accepted.
+You will also need to attach a certified copy of your prior custody order to the Petition.
+The Clerk can assist you with obtaining a certified copy.
+There will be a charge for providing copies of your prior order.

-Case Number: You will need to use the same case number assigned to the original child support order.
+Case Number: You will need to use the same case number assigned to the original custody and child support order.
 You must include that case number on all further paperwork in the "caption".
 The caption is the top section of a pleading, motion, or petition stating the name of the petitioner, respondent, court and the case number.